mdemuth/hyper-item/README.md

 ### 2.2.
 A Users Details

 The following example shows a users details within our exemplary auth service.
 A user has a set of claims.
-Hidden parameters in actions are used to transfer enough information to the service to know wich action is being submitted.
+Hidden parameters in actions are used to transfer enough information to the service to know which action is being submitted.
 Clients always need to send any hidden parameters within the message Body.

 ```json
 {